spine/spine.site/app/views/docs/controllers.md

       toggle: ->
         # ...

-Spine also has a global object `Spine.App`, that you can bind and trigger global events.
-This is one way that you can get controllers communicating with one other, without resorting to deep-coupling. `Spine.App` is aliased inside controllers to `this.App`.

-    class GlobalController extends Spine.Controller
-      constructor: ->
-        super
-        @el.click @click

-      click: =>

 ##Elements

 When you first instantiate a controller, it's common to set a bunch of instance variables referencing various elements.
 For example, setting the `items` variable on the `Tasks` controller: